-Materials: Coping 5A Handout / iPad
+Materials: Coping Handouts 5A and 5B / iPad

-Aim/outcome: To encourage students to identify and develop their favourite interest.
+Aim / outcome: To encourage students to identify and develop their favourite interest.

-Ask students to fill out Coping Handout 5A and ask them to write:
+Ask students to fill out Coping Handout 5A and/or 5B ask them to write:

-- Their favourite interest - o When they do their activity? - o How they could develop their interest further? - o What steps do they need to take to further develop their interest? - o Name of someone who has a skill in the student's favourite interest? - o How has that person trained and become skilled at what they do? - o How could they support you in further developing your interest?
+- Their favourite interest - When they do their activity? - How they could develop their interest further? - What steps do they need to take to further develop their interest? - Name of someone who has a skill in the student's favourite interest? - How has that person trained and become skilled at what they do? - How could they support you in further developing your interest?